actions/setup-python/README.md

     python-version: 'pypy3.9'
 - run: python my_script.py
 ```
 The `python-version` input is optional.
-If not supplied, the action will try to resolve version from the default `.python-version` file.
-If `.python-version` file doesn't exist Python/PyPy version from the PATH will be used.
-The default version of Python/PyPy in PATH vary between runners and can be changed unexpectedly so we recommend always use `setup-python`.
+If not supplied, the action will try to resolve the version from the default `.python-version` file.
+If the `.python-version` file doesn't exist Python/PyPy version from the PATH will be used.
+The default version of Python/PyPy in PATH varies between runners and can be changed unexpectedly so we recommend always using `setup-python`.

 The action will first check the local [tool cache](docs/advanced-usage.md#hosted-tool-cache) for a [semver](https://github.com/npm/node-semver#versions) match.
 If unable to find a specific version in the tool cache, the action will attempt to download a version of Python from [GitHub Releases](https://github.com/actions/python-versions/releases) and for PyPy from the official [PyPy's dist](https://downloads.python.org/pypy/).